-(11) Clean Energy Action Plan (CEAP).
+- (11) Clean Energy Action Plan (CEAP).
 The utility must develop a ten-year clean energy action plan for implementing RCW 19.405.030 through RCW 19.405.050.
-The CEAP must:

-(a) Be at the lowest reasonable cost.

-(b) Identify and be informed by the utility's ten-year costeffective conservation potential assessment as determined under RCW 19.285.040;
+The CEAP must: - (a) Be at the lowest reasonable cost. - (b) Identify and be informed by the utility's ten-year costeffective conservation potential assessment as determined under RCW 19.285.040;

-(c) Demonstrate how the utility will meet the requirements in WAC 480-100-610(4)(c), including, but not limited to, (i) describing the specific actions the utility will take to mitigate disparities in benefits and burdens for highly impacted communities and vulnerable populations, (ii) estimating the degree to which such disparities will be mitigated over the CEAP's 10year horizon, and (iii) a description of how the specific actions are consistent with the long-term strategy described in WAC 480-100-620(10)(f);
+(c) Demonstrate how the utility will meet the requirements in WAC 480-100-610(4)(c), including, but not limited to, (i) describing the specific actions the utility will take to mitigate disparities in benefits and burdens for highly impacted communities and vulnerable populations, (ii) estimating the degree to which such disparities will be mitigated over the CEAP's 10- year horizon, and (iii) a description of how the specific actions are consistent with the long term strategy described in WAC 480 100 620(10)(f):

-(d) Establish a resource adequacy requirement;

-(e) Identify the potential cost-effective demand response and load management programs that may be acquired;
+- (c)Establish a resource adequacy requirement; - (d) Identify the potential cost-effective demand response and load management programs that may be acquired;

+Commented [PSE26]: CETA does not mention the equity considerations as part of the clean energy action plan (CEAP), except to note in Sec.
+14(11) that the Commission must adopt rules by December 31, 2021 establishing requirements for incorporating the cumulative impact analysis into the criteria for developing CEAPs.

+Therefore, it is not appropriate to require the CEAP to demonstrate how the utility will meet the equity considerations, nor is it reasonable to expect the CEAP to describe the specific actions the utility may take to mitigate disparities.
-(f) Identify renewable resources, nonemitting electric generation, and distributed energy resources that may be acquired and evaluate how each identified resource may reasonably be expected to contribute to meeting the utility's resource adequacy requirement;

-(g) Identify four-year energy efficiency, demand response,and renewable energy goals;

-(h) Identify any need to develop new, or to expand or upgradeexisting, bulk transmission and distribution facilities;

-(i) Identify the nature and possible extent to which the utility may need to rely on an alternative compliance option identified under RCW 19.405.090, if appropriate; and populations, highly impacted communities, or the general public.
+- (e) Identify renewable resources, nonemitting electric generation, and distributed energy resources that may be acquired and evaluate how each identified resource may reasonably be expected to contribute to meeting the utility's resource adequacy requirement; - (f) | Identify four-year energy efficiency, demand response, and renewable energy goals; - (g) Identify any need to develop new, or to expand or upgrade existing, bulk transmission and distribution facilities; - (h) Identify the nature and possible extent to which the utility may need to rely on an alternative compliance option identified under RCW 19.405.090, if appropriate; and - (i) Incorporate the social cost of greenhouse gas emissions as a cost adder as specified in RCW 19.280.030(3). - (12) Avoided cost.
+The IRP must include an analysis and summary of the avoided cost estimate for each supply- and demandside resource, including, but not limited to, avoided cost of energy, capacity, transmission, distribution, and greenhouse gas emissions.
+Listed nonenergy costs and benefits should specify if they accrue to the utility, customers, participants, vulnerable populations, highly impacted communities, or the general public.

+Commented [PSE27]: It is not necessary for the CEAP to include four-year goals in

 The utility may provide this content as an appendix.

-(j) Incorporate the social cost of greenhouse gas emissions as a cost adder as specified in RCW 19.280.030(3).

-(12) Avoided cost.
-The IRP must include an analysis and summary of the avoided cost estimate for each supply- and demandside resource, including, but not limited to, avoided cost of energy, capacity, transmission, distribution, and greenhouse gas emissions.
-Listed nonenergy costs and benefits should specify if they accrue to the utility, customers, participants, vulnerable